|Common Name||October Magic® Ivory Camellia|

 |Propagation Methods||Softwood cuttings|

-Camellia hiemalis, often called the dwarf sassanqua, is the lesser known relative to the more popular Camellia sassanqua.
-C. hiemalis is fall blooming as well, but more cold hardy than it’s cousin.
+Camellia sasanqua is a fall blooming species.
 Some of these new selections have proven hardy in USDA Zone 6, but we are saying zone 7 to be safe.
 As summer fades and the nights begin to cool, the October Magic™ Series usher in the camellia season in beautiful fashion.
 Graceful in form and one of the loveliest of autumn flowers, the soft fragrance of sasanquas conjure up memories of southern gardens amass with blooms.
 These new selections offer all of the nuances we’ve grown to love in sasanquas and then some.
 There’s a shape, size and color to fit any garden.

 A soft, creamy white, fully double bloom with ruffled petals that really looks like a peony, similar to ‘Mine-No-Yuki’ , but with more petals and a much easier to pronounce and remember name!
 Ivory matures to a very manageable 6-8′ tall, making it perfect for smaller spaces and large containers.